 “The Roadmap to a Low-Carbon Urban Water Utility, a legacy from the WaCCliM project, builds on the experiences gained during the implementation of the project.
 It will support water utility managers around the world in their efforts to improve performance and achieve carbon neutrality of their utilities while raising the awareness of policy-makers to the substantial contributions the water sector can provide in meeting greenhouse-gas reduction targets.
 Local action is needed to support global targets!”

-Thomas Stratenwert, Head of Division – General, European and International Water Management Issues
+Thomas Stratenwerth, Head of Division – General, European and International Water Management Issues

 Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany